| Phylum Chordata

 belong to the Family Antennariidae.
 According to FishBase,

-long.
-The frogfish has a rounded body that can expand greatly.
+long, can grow to 18cm.
+The frogfish has a globular body that can expand greatly.
 A handy

 feature that allows the fish to swallow prey as large as itself.
 Not